yuntongSH/sorting-algorithmes/0_README.md

 Hi, here are all kinds of sorting algorithmes to be tested.

-Bonjour, ici pour trier dans tous les sens.
+Bonjour, ici pour trier les données dans tous les sens.